Skip to main content

 What is TBCD Disorder?

-TBCD disorder is a rare genetic leukodystrophy caused by a recessive mutation on both alleles of the TBCD gene.
-While symptoms exist on a spectrum, it is often progressive with an average lifespan of about 4-5 years.
+TBCD disorder is an ultra-rare genetic leukodystrophy caused by a recessive mutation on both alleles of the TBCD gene.
+Symptoms are often progressive, with an average lifespan of 3-5 years.
+Currently there are fewer than 50 diagnosed cases worldwide.

 Raising awareness about one of the rarest genetic neurological conditions in the world